sajadhsm/new-word-tab/README.md

   - TOEFL
 - 🌐 Create shortcuts for your favorite sites so you can easily access them on the same tab
 - 🌙 Switch between Light & Dark themes that best suit your desktop
+- 📜 History of last displayed words to prevent missing a word by accidentally closing a tab

 ## Contribution